 Congratulations on becoming a newly minted supporter of students studying abroad.
-Your understanding of what your student is about to experience will not only help your student but will help you rest easier as well.
+Your understanding of what your son or daughter is about to experience will not only help your student but will help you rest easier as well.
 The following essay (reprinted by permission from The Council on International Educational Exchange (CIEE) provides a good overview about the experience.

-Studying abroad will almost certainly be a defining period in your student's educational experience - a psychological journey that will transform them into a global thinker with international perspectives and put them a step ahead of the competition in the eyes of prospective employers.
-In spite of this, you - and your student - may have a wide range of feelings about the upcoming experience, from excitement at its potential to stress at the idea of being far apart.
+Studying abroad will almost certainly be a defining period in your son or daughter's educational experience - a psychological journey that will transform him or her into a global thinker with international perspectives and put him or her a step ahead of the competition in the eyes of prospective employers.
+In spite of this, you - and your son or daughter - may have a wide range of feelings about the upcoming experience, from excitement at its potential to stress at the idea of being far apart.
 By understanding each other's feelings and supporting decisions before, during, and after the period of overseas study, you can help maximize this opportunity.
 Here is some advice on what to expect.